-Strategies have evolved to address these shortcomings, such as potentiometric titrations,20 electrical impedance measurements,22-23 ion adsorption batch experiments,^{19, 21} or electrokinetic and electrophoretic techniques,24-25 with subsequent data interpretation employing surface complexation models.26-27 Other methods include atomic force microscopy (AFM),28-29 X-ray spectroscopies like X-ray standing wave and X-ray reflectivity measurements,^{18, 30-31} and vibrational sum frequency generation spectroscopy.32-34 Employing ultraflat boehmite, AFM has recently been used to report directly on the interfacial water structure35 that constitutes the greatest component of the EDL.
-X-ray reflectivity and spectroscopy measurements have yielded the position of ions and hydration layers^{26, 36} in the EDL for a number of different mineral oxides including mica,37-40 titania,^{26, 41} alumina,36 and quartz.42-43 More recently, X-ray photoelectron spectroscopy of colloidal dispersions in a microjet were used to obtain estimates for the surface potential as a function of ion concentration and identity,18 which was used in conjunction with electrokinetic measurements to infer the thickness of the Stern layer.44
+Strategies have evolved to address these shortcomings, such as potentiometric titrations, electrical impedance measurements,30-31 ion adsorption batch experiments, or electrokinetic and electrophoretic techniques,32-33 with subsequent data interpretation employing surface complexation models.34-35 Other methods include atomic force microscopy (AFM),36-37 X-ray spectroscopies like X-ray standing wave and X-ray reflectivity measurements,26, 38-39 and vibrational sum frequency generation spectroscopy.40-42 Employing ultraflat boehmite, AFM has recently been used to report directly on the interfacial water structure that constitutes the greatest component of the EDL.
+X-ray reflectivity and spectroscopy measurements have yielded the position of ions and hydration layers in the EDL for a number of different mineral oxides including mica,45-48 titania, alumina, and quartz.50-51 More recently, X-ray photoelectron spectroscopy of colloidal dispersions in a microjet were used to obtain estimates for the surface potential as a function of ion concentration and identity, which was used in conjunction with electrokinetic measurements to infer the thickness of the Stern layer.

-Despite these important advances, information on the orientation of water molecules, their hydrogen bonding strength and resulting dipole and higher-order electrostatic potentials in the EDL is still lacking.
+In contrast to important new insights from atomistic simulations regarding water orientation and polarization at oxide interfaces, experimental data on the prientation of water molecules, their hydrogen bonding strength, and the dipole and higher-order electrostatic contributions from the non-solvent species in the EDL (for oxides that includes the SiOH, SiO-, SiOH2+ groups and the interfacial ions) is still lacking.
 Furthermore, owing to the challenges associated with these experiments, measurements are generally performed at only one or a few pH values and a limited ionic strength range.
 As pH determines the surface charge density and interfacial potentials over amphoteric oxides such as silica, it would be ideal to monitor how the structure of the EDL evolves under a range of pH conditions.
-Measuring the hydrogen-bonded structure of water and its absolute orientation in the Stern and the diffuse layers would provide highly complementary information to that from X-ray and scanning probe measurements, bringing us closer to the goal of generating a complete molecular picture of charged aqueous interfaces.^{34, 39}
+Measuring the hydrogen-bonded structure of water and its absolute orientation in the Stern and the diffuse layers would provide highly complementary information to that from X-ray and scanning probe measurements, bringing us closer to the goal of generating a complete molecular picture of charged aqueous interfaces.

-Vibrational sum frequency generation (SFG) spectroscopy is intrinsically sensitive to non-centrosymmetric assemblies of oscillators.
-Consequently, the technique has been extensively used to measure the interfacial regions of charged surfaces and aqueous solutions.
-32-34 In principle, these studies can offer a wealth of chemical information such as bond strength, including hydrogen bond strength, and molecular orientation of the net assembly of water.
+Vibrational sum frequency generation (SFG) spectroscopy is intrinsically sensitive to noncentrosymmetric assemblies of molecules.
+Consequently, the technique has been extensively used to measure the interfacial regions of charged surfaces and aqueous solutions based on the organization of molecules as well as their vibrational resonances.40-42 In principle, these studies can offer a wealth of chemical information such as bond strength, including hydrogen bond strength, and molecular orientation of the net assembly of water.
 However, vibrational SFG spectroscopy convolutes the depth dependence of the bulk and interfacial SFG signal sources, which is especially problematic in the presence of non-zero surface potentials.
-Specifically, the wave vector mismatch for the reflection geometries commonly used in most SFG setups is on the order of 107 m-1, leading to third-order (bulk allowed) contributions that add to the second-order (interface-specific) SFG response depending on the interfacial potential.45-51
+Specifically, the wave vector mismatch for the reflection geometries commonly used in most SFG setups is on the order of 10 nm-1, leading to third-order (bulk allowed) contributions that add to the second-order (interface-specific) SFG response depending on the interfacial potential.54-60